ASX: GED

 Figure 2: Cross section Abenab breccia showing mineralisation, previous workings & 2019 drilling

 The vanadium mineralisation at Abenab is contained in the minerals descloizite (vanadium-lead-zinc hydroxide) and vanadinite (vanadium-lead chlorovanadate).
-The vanadium mineralisation takes several forms including breccia clast infill, fine grained fracture fill, open space crystal growth (see Photo 1 below) and clay-filled cavities.
+The vanadium mineralisation takes several forms including breccia clast infill, fine grained fracture fill, open space crystal growth and clay-filled cavities.

 Metallurgical Testwork: